 When Germany faced a labor shortage in 1960, Christel Kraemerer, a management consultant, introduced “flextime,” a flexible work system designed to allow mothers and housewives to join the workforce.

 Over time, companies continued to shift away from traditional workforce dynamics, embracing more flexible work arrangements to save on overhead and operational costs.
-The pandemic accelerated this trend, making hybrid work a more natural choice for businesses.
-However, Gallup’s data shows that about 32 percent of the US workforce already engaged in hybrid work in 2019.
+The pandemic accelerated this trend, making hybrid work a more natural choice for businesses, with Gallup’s data showing that about 52 percent of the US workforce engages in hybrid work.

 Advantages vs. disadvantages of the hybrid working model